Consequences of Original Sin

 God gave Adam and Eve unlimited freedom to do anything they could conceive, with one exception.

-We are no longer free to do whatever we please, in every circumstance, without penalty.
+We are no longer free to do whatever we please in every circumstance without penalty.

 Society Became Fragmented

-God intended us to be united in our diversity, as we all lived unselfishly, worshipped only him, and adhered uniformly to his precepts.
+God intended us to be united in our diversity, as we lived unselfishly, worshipped only him, and adhered uniformly to his precepts.

 Instead, the combination of moral relativity and our innate selfishness spawns civil strife.
 As a result, we now identify ourselves as “us” and “them.”